 This tendency to humanize pets has contributed to the use of food as an acceptable way for cat owners to communicate and interact with their cats.
 Just as many human families celebrate special occasions and holidays with food-filled events, this tradition is often extended to include pets.
 Extra food, special treats and home-cooked meals are all used as demonstrations of love and affection.
 And just as these practices can cause us to pack on unwanted pounds, they also contribute to pet weight gain.

 RELATED POST: Fat Cats Face Serious Health Risks

-Veterinary researchers have also found that cat owners may be unaware of their cat’s weight problem, with many pet parents failing to recognize that the difference between normal weight and overweight cats.
+Veterinary researchers have also found that cat owners may be unaware of their cat’s weight problem, with many pet parents failing to recognize the difference between normal weight and overweight cats.
 Several studies have shown that owners may believe their pets to be of normal weight when they are in fact overweight or obese.
 Unfortunately, steps to stop weight gain or help a cat lose weight can’t be taken if the condition goes unrecognized.

-RELATED POST: Why (Or Is) My Cat Fat?
+RELATED POST: Why (or Is) My Cat Fat?

 Finally, one study of cat owners found that owner attitudes toward activity differed.
 Owners of overweight cats played less with their cats than did the owners of normal-weight cats.
 In addition, owners of normal-weight cats more frequently used extra play time as a reward or treat than did owners of overweight cats.

 We love to pamper our feline family members, and there’s nothing wrong with showing our affection for them.
 The bond that we have with our pets is an important part of pet ownership and may be the reason we adopted a pet in the first place.
 While food and treats may be an important part of the human-animal bond, there are ways other than food that we can use to strengthen and support that bond.
 Activities that support the human-animal bond without adding calories can keep us from literally loving our cats to death.